Explore the mortality rate maps

 - Expand Data exclusion and click New Expression.

-- Use the query wizard to build the expression White Mortality is Equal to 0.
+- Use the query wizard to build the expression White Mortality Rate is equal to 0.

-All the null values that you just specified will now be excluded from the data you show.
+All the 0 values that you just specified will now be excluded from the data you show.